 CNAME approach uses one domain and differentiates BYOD vs. non-BYOD via email prefixes.

-Make sure to add each user’s Managed Apple ID to their Employee record in the Swif portal (see Section 2) so Swif recognizes them during enrollment.
+Make sure to add each user’s Managed Apple ID in the ABM (see Step 5).

 1. Prerequisites